rberlich/Estray/README.md

 * As the focus of this testbed is on Boost.Beast and Boost.Serialization and it is not possible to submit std::shared_ptr-objects to a Boost.Lockfree queue, payload items are accessed via raw pointers, so Estray has some "raw" new and delete-calls.
 * The code has so far only been tested on Ubuntu 17.10, using g++ 7.2.0 and Boost 1.66 (which is the first version to ship with Boost.Beast).
 It compiles with Clang on MacOS X 10.13.2 but has not been tested there.
+* No attempt has been made to test the code with C++11.
+It is possible that it will compile only with C++14 and above.
 * No attempt has been made to compile the code on MS Windows so far.

 *PLEASE DO NOTE THAT THE CODE WILL CONTAIN BUGS.
 USE AT YOUR OWN RISK.*